kha-cloud/kha_cli/README.md

 ## Requirements

+- Linux (Not tested on Windows and Mac)
 - Node.js 12 or higher
 - NPM (comes with Node.js)
 - NPX
+- node-pre-gyp ( Install using `sudo npm install -g node-pre-gyp`)
 - A KhaCloud based cloud service account (For plugins only)

 ## Installation